writer. speaker. consultant.

-I am a woman in my 40s who’s come to realize that red lipstick is meant for more than special occasions.
-I am happily married to my personal Prince Charming, John, and we are raising two darling and maddening girls who are 8 and 10 years old.
+I am a woman who’s come to realize that red lipstick is meant for more than special occasions.
+I am happily married to my personal Prince Charming, John, and we are raising two darling and maddening daughters who are delightful humans.

 I live each day as if it were my last and do my best to live my love out loud.

 "Unmaking Your Mess"